subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 The p-bit based approach to Boltzmann machine is the outcome of (ongoing work) at Purdue and UCSB, and good overview can be found in this [paper](https://arxiv.org/abs/2302.06457).
 The overall objective of this project is the same as that for the Extropic system, the main difference being the technology that the p-bit group is pursuing to implement the system in hardware.
-As opposed to CMOS, the p-bit implentation uses Magnetic Tunnel Junction (MTJ) technology which is also used for in MRAMs (which are a new kind of dense nonvolatile memory being deployed at major semiconductor fabs).
+As opposed to CMOS, the p-bit implementation uses Magnetic Tunnel Junction (MTJ) technology which is also used for in MRAMs (which are a new kind of dense nonvolatile memory being deployed at major semiconductor fabs).
 Hence it may be possible to build dense arrays of p-bits using the same process used for building MRAMs, this work is still ongoing.
 Using this technology it may be possible to build a Boltzmann machine in which all the nodes can update their state completely asynchronously, thus avoiding the use of RBMs.